Automattic/jetpack-addons/README.md

 - [Public Related Posts](https://github.com/automattic/jetpack-addons/archive/public-related-posts.zip): Forces Posts to be considered public by Jetpack.

+### Sharing

+- [Offer all images when sharing via Pinterest](https://github.com/automattic/jetpack-addons/archive/pinterest-all-images.zip): Will allow your readers to pin any image on the page, not just the post's featured image.

 ### Sitemaps

 - [Force Deactivate Sitemaps](https://github.com/Automattic/jetpack-addons/blob/force-deactivate-sitemaps/force-deactivate-sitemaps.php): If you have lost access to your site's dashboard, you can use this plugin to deactivate the Sitemaps feature in Jetpack.